Satoshi Nakamoto: Other candidates

-In 2021, developer Evan Hatch proposed cypherpunk Len Sassaman (1980–2011) of COSIC as a possible candidate.
+Len Sassaman – In 2021, developer Evan Hatch proposed cypherpunk Len Sassaman (1980–2011) of COSIC as a possible candidate.
 Sassaman had been mentioned on bitcointalk on 15 March 2013 when a user suggested Sassaman was Satoshi.
 A presentation given by Kaminsky at the 2011 Black Hat Briefings revealed that a testimonial in honour of Sassaman had been permanently embedded into bitcoin's blockchain.
+Ecash creator David Chaum was Sassaman's graduate teacher.
+A documentary in 2026 named "Finding Satoshi" proposed that Nakomoto was a partnership between Sassaman and Hal Finney.

+David Chaum – In 2023, CoinMarketCap suggested that cryptographer David Chaum could be Nakamoto as he was one of the earliest cypherpunks, created Ecash, and described a prototype version of the blockchain in his thesis.
+However, they wrote that this evidence is circumstantial and not direct.

-In 2024, an HBO documentary directed by Cullen Hoback titled Money Electric: The Bitcoin Mystery named former Bitcoin developer Peter Todd as allegedly being Satoshi Nakamoto.
+Peter Todd – In 2024, an HBO documentary directed by Cullen Hoback titled Money Electric: The Bitcoin Mystery named former bitcoin developer Peter Todd as allegedly being Satoshi Nakamoto.
 Hoback's claim relies on a chat message written by Todd where he commented on a technicality in one of Satoshi's last posts, shortly after Todd had created his personal account, and just an hour after the initial post was made.
 Hoback also notes Nakamoto's use of Canadian English, as well as a subsequent chat post by Todd where he rued being "the world's leading expert on how to sacrifice your bitcoins [...]
 I've done one such sacrifice and I did it by hand."
-Hoback characterized the latter as an admission by Todd of having destroyed access to the Bitcoin believed to be held by Nakamoto.
+Hoback characterized the latter as an admission by Todd of having destroyed access to the bitcoin believed to be held by Nakamoto.
 Todd denied that he was Nakamoto, stating that it was "ludicrous" and "grasping at straws", and criticized Hoback by saying that it was "ironic that a director who is also known for a documentary on QAnon has resorted to QAnon style coincidence-based conspiracy thinking here too".

 In popular culture

-A bust of Satoshi Nakamoto was installed in Budapest, Hungary, in 2021.
+A bust dedicated to Satoshi Nakamoto was installed in Budapest, Hungary, in 2021.

+A statue of Satoshi Nakamoto by Valentina Picozzi was unveiled in Lugano, Switzerland, designed to appear differently from different angles.
+It was stolen and thrown into the lake but recovered.